A New Class of LRS Bianchi Type ${\rm VI}_{0}$ Universes with Free Gravitational Field and Decaying Vacuum Energy Density: The Metric and Field Equations

 Equations (\ref{eq8})-(\ref{eq10}) are three relations in five unknowns $A$, $B$, $p$, $\rho$ and $\Lambda$.
 For complete solutions of equations (\ref{eq8})-(\ref{eq10}), we need two extra conditions.
-The research on exact solutions is based on some physically reasonable restrictions used to simplify the Einstein equations.
-Although the distribution of matter at each point determines the nature of expansion in the model, the latter is also affected by the free gravitational field through it's effect on the expansion, vorticity and shear in the fluid flow.
+To simply the Einstein equations, we impose conditions on the Weyle tensor.
+Since the distribution of matter determines the nature of expansion in the model, the latter is also affected by the free gravitational field through its effect on the expansion, vorticity and shear in the fluid flow.
 A prescription of such a field may therefore be made on an {\it a priori} basis.
-The cosmological models of Friedman Robertson Walker, as well as the universe of Einstein - de Sitter, have vanishing free gravitational fields.
+The cosmological models of Friedman Robertson Walker, as well as the universe of Einstein-de Sitter, have vanishing free gravitational fields.
 In the following two cases we impose different conditions over the free gravitational field to find the deterministic solutions.